 Inside the library an installation took the form of book covers for a 24-volume collection.
 The Boletim Pluviométrico reveals in its outside the content from within another volume from the library, a picture and the word Vagalume [firefly], reminding of a world outside the closed library.

-Magazine, various authors, 56 pages, edition of five, high quality laser print on couchê paper.
-Installation: four exemplars of Luciana; video with lectures 20’; poster; collection of 24 book covers [color printed in laserfilm].
+Magazine, various authors [56 pages, high quality laser print on coated paper, edition of five].
+Installation: four exemplars of "Luciana"; video with lectures [20’]; poster; collection of 24 book covers [color printed on laserfilm].